-1 staff where possible and to wear face coverings when 2 metres social distancing cannot be maintained.
+All of the above will be undertaken whilst ensuring that it does not affect the quality and breadth of teaching or access for support and specialist staff and therapists.
+We may have to allow mixing in wider groups for areas such as specialist teaching, wraparound care or transport.
+Staff have been advised that they must maintain distance from pupils and other staff where possible and to wear face coverings if they move between bubbles or groups and when 2 metres social distancing cannot be maintained.
 This guidance is reinforced on a regular basis particularly where staff work 'across' bubbles or schools.
 Groups will use designated toilet facilities.
 We will use the same staff each day as far as possible, allowing for job shares, PPA, sports & lunchtime staff.
 Groups will use the same room or area of the school.
 We note the recommendation for the arrangement of classrooms with forward facing desks as far as possible.
 It may be necessary for our younger pupils to have desks grouped to support their social and emotional development - this will be decided by the EYFS/KS1 class teachers Staff have been advised that they must maintain distance from pupils and other staff where possible.

-All staff will wear a face covering when in classrooms if possible.
-Crossing bubbles at each school: PH sports will adhere to this risk assessment as well as all staff who need to cross bubbles e.g. PPA cover, job shares, covering a colleague: Where ever possible the 2-meter rule will be observed; if this is not possible then the adult will wear a face covering.
+All staff will wear a face covering when in classrooms if they move between bubbles or groups and when 2 metres social distancing cannot be maintained.
+Crossing bubbles at each school: PH sports will adhere to this risk assessment as well as all staff who need to cross bubbles e.g. PPA cover, job shares, covering a colleague: 1) Where ever possible the 2-meter rule will be observed; if this is not possible then the adult will wear a face covering.
 2) Adults, where ever possible, to stand behind the taped area in the classroom and keep 2 meters apart from children 3) Adults to keep 2 meters apart from other adults within school - especially in communal areas or wear a face covering.
 4) Regular hand washing procedures must be observed We will take opportunities, where possible, to deliver parts of the curriculum outdoors whilst maintaining separate groupings of pupils.
-Small Group Work Exposure to infection Pupils and staff Serious Where small group work is undertaken pupils and staff members will remain 2 metres apart wherever possible.
-Where this is not possible, or where work is required to be undertaken in close proximity to another, additional precautions including the use of face coverings, a visor or screen and increased hygiene protocols must be undertaken.
-Low Low Curriculum delivery: Music, Dance and Drama Increased likelihood of infection from coronavirus from playing musical instruments and singing.
+Small Group Work Exposure to infection Pupils and staff Serious Where close contact/small group work is undertaken outside of an established group/bubble pupils and staff members will remain 2 metres apart wherever possible.
+Where this is not possible additional precautions including the use of face coverings and increased hygiene Low Low protocols must be undertaken.
+Further control measures such as visors or screens are also recommended.
+Curriculum delivery: Music, Dance and Drama Increased likelihood of infection from coronavirus from playing musical instruments and singing.
 Pupils and staff We have an operating procedure for cleaning any shared instruments.
-Singing, wind and brass instrument playing can be undertaken in line with this and other guidance, including guidance provided by the DCMS for professionals and non-professionals, available at working safely during coronavirus (COVID-19): performing arts Low Low
+Singing, wind and brass instrument playing can be undertaken in line with this and other guidance, including guidance provided by the DCMS for professionals and non-professionals, available at working safely during coronavirus (COVID-19): performing arts We will mitigate the potential aggregate risk of aerosol transmission by: Playing instruments and singing in groups will take place outdoors where possible.
+If indoors we will limit numbers where necessary to take account of space.
+If playing indoors using a room with as much space as possible e.g. large room with high ceiling.
+We will limit numbers to ensure sufficient ventilation and the ability to socially distance.
+Singing, wind and brass playing will not take place in larger groups such as choirs and ensembles or assemblies unless significant space, natural airflow and strict social distancing and mitigation can be maintained.
+Low Low